tineggarcia/messy-memory/README.md

 ## User Stories
+* As a user, upon loading of the website, he/she will be able to have a least a tiny bit of idea of what the game is all about.
+* As a user, I want the website to be interesting and  inviting for me and will entice to start a new game.
+* As a user, I want the website/game to be colourful and lively to look at to

 * As a user I want to be able to straight away tell what is the website all about.
 * As a user I want the website to be inviting and will entice me to explore the website more.